 Our congregation seeks especially to nurture and support the spiritual development of people of all ages, the work of those who serve humanity, and the quest of those who seek deeper understanding of God's will for their lives.
 We offer refuge and healing to those who have been hurt by religion and its institutions, and by the pain and crises of contemporary life.

-Alison moonlights as a playwright with Ted & Company TheaterWorks and is the author of Discovery: A Comic Lament, a touring production exploring the Doctrine of Discovery.
+Alison moonlights as a playwright with Ted & Company TheaterWorks and is the author of We Own This Now, a touring production exploring the Doctrine of Discovery.

 She holds a Master of Divinity from Anabaptist Mennonite Biblical Seminary in Elkhart, Indiana, and was installed as pastor of CCMC on August 13, 2017.